sanyuezoe/sanyuezoe/README.md

 ### About Me

 I am Zoe, a Frontend Developer and Digital Humanitist,  interested in UI/UX Design and Data Science.
-I am always seeking to learn and improve her skills.✨
+I am always seeking to learn and improve my skills.✨

 ### 👩‍💻Projects